What are agribusiness and crop scams?

 Ultimately, law enforcement authorities grew suspicious of B&B’s rapid expansion.
 What caught their attention was the seemingly high demand for a product aimed at an exceptionally small market.

 On August 13, 2002, after discovering that B&B was $23 million in debt, the Oklahoma Department of Securities prohibited the company from signing any new contracts.
 B&B quickly declared bankruptcy as a result.
-The saga finally came to an end when Bradley died unexpectedly on January 26, 2003 at the age of 40.
+The saga finally ended when Bradley died unexpectedly on January 26, 2003 at the age of 40.
 His victims were left holding their bags full of worms, literally.

-If you think you’ve been the victim of an agribusiness scam, contact the fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an agribusiness or crop scam, contact the fund recovery experts at MyChargeBack.